cgalab/roofer/README.md

 For logging purpose we use the following submodule: https://github.com/easylogging/easyloggingpp

 # License
 roofer is written in C++ and uses CGAL.
-It computes straight skeleton roofs as well as minimum- and maximum-volume roofs over a simple polygon.
+It computes the straight skeleton roof as well as minimum- and maximum-volume roof over a given simple polygon.
 Copyright (C) 2016 - Günther Eder - roofer@geder.at

 This program is free software: you can redistribute it and/or modify